What are the Basics?

 What about Life Outside of Class?

-When selecting to come to MMSS, students are given the choice of Residential and Commuter Student options.
+When selecting to come to MMSS, students are given the choice of Residential or Commuter Student options.
 As a Residential Student, attendees will experience parts of the "college life" while living in an on-campus dorm room independently (with Counselor supervision), attending activities, pre-planned evening events and even optional weekend trips!

 What are the Benefits of Attending MMSS?